Wallace grudgingly relives 2020 turmoil in new Netflix doc - NewsBreak

 “I just wanted to go race,” Wallace said.
 He told The Associated Press that “I was a pain in the ass," to Parker as the director tried to focus on 2020.

 Wallace exploded in exposure and pulled in millions of dollars in new sponsorship during 2020 and he parlayed it into the job of a lifetime.
-The funding helped and Wallace wanted to chronicle what he believed was his best chance to earn his first career Cup victory.
+The funding helped Denny Hamlin and Michael Jordan launch 23XI, and Wallace wanted to chronicle what he believed was his best chance to earn his first career Cup victory.

 “I wanted that to be documented,” Wallace told AP.
 "And I wanted people to see what it takes to be successful at this level and how hard it is...
 I wanted to showcase what it's like inside the mind of me going into these races.